inside of St. Paul's Franklin

 If You Have Children

 Children are welcome at all Sunday Services.
-At the 8:45 and 11:00 am services (10:00 am service in the summer), we offer a Children’s Chapel.
-Children around ages 4 through 10 leave through the door to the right of the altar during the Gospel Hymn and return at the Peace.
-The age range is flexible.
-It is up to the parents’ discretion.
+At the 8:45 and 11:00 am services (10:00 am service in the summer), we offer Children’s Chapel for children around ages 4-11.
+Children follow the wooden children’s cross through the door to the right of the altar during the Gospel Hymn and return at the Peace.
+The age range is flexible, and is up to the family’s discretion.

 Coloring pages and crayons that are appropriate for children are always available from one of the ushers.
 Please take these items with you when you leave.